 Struk, Janina.
 Photographing the Holocaust: Interpretations of the Evidence.
 New York: I. B. Tauris, 2004.

 Suski, Laura.
 “Children, Suffering and the Humanitarianism Appeal.”
-In Humanitarianism and Suffering: The Mobilization of Empathy, edited by R. Ashby Wilson and R. D. Brown, 202–21.
+In R. Ashby Wilson and R. D. Brown, eds., Humanitarianism and Suffering: The Mobilization of Empathy, 202–21.
 Cambridge: Cambridge University Press, 2010.

 Szarkowski, John.
 The Photographer’s Eye.
 New York: Museum of Modern Art, 2007, 1966.